Plain Packaging Part Two: We had a fabulous response to our blog about plain packaging.

 David Cook: I smoked for 15+ years and quit smoking after reading the book.
 I feel truly blessed that my brain has done a complete 180 when it comes to smoking.
 That being said, my cell phone has a nifty case, and I’m sure companies are more than ready to pounce on plain packaged cigarettes to ‘style’ them with some kind of sleeve.
 Educating our kids early and constantly on the highlights the book had to offer are key.
 I particularly like the analogy the describes the lady getting ready to go out on the town one evening.
 She gets dressed up, does her hair and make-up to perfection, puts on an enticing body spray or perfume, and then lights up a cigarette, only to smell completely foul.
 She wouldn’t in her right mind do that, as smokers are not in their right mind.
 They are killing themselves, and paying handsomely to do so.

 Debbie Bourne: to be honest I don’t think it will make any difference.
-In my opinion one can only give up the cigs when you truly want to.
+In my opinion one can only quit the cigs when you truly want to.
 I tried at the beginning of the year and failed then one day something clicked in my head, I was out walking and threw everything I had to do with smoking (cigs lighter) in the bin.
 That was 8 weeks ago and I have not looked back not smoked since x

 Jean Reynolds: I smoked from when I was 15 until I was 60..
 Read the book and never smoked again that was 18 months ago… Must admit though that when I smoked they could have packaged them in a brown paper bag & I would still have smoked quite happily…

-Instead of wasting money on repackaging the money would be better spent on buying lots of copies of the easy way to stop smoking books & handing them out to all smokers who wish to quit..
+Instead of wasting money on repackaging the money would be better spent on buying lots of copies of the easy way to quit smoking books & handing them out to all smokers who wish to quit..

 Felipe Sanint: I agree that has to be with a big advert campaign for young children. and quitting smoking.
 It won’t work if it is alone.

-Mike BenEzra: “b) plain packs will have nil impact on current smokers and current smoker behaviour – other than to perhaps annoy smokers and (in some cases) make them even more determined to carry on.
+Mike BenEzra: “b) plain packs will have nil impact on current smokers and current smoker behavior – other than to perhaps annoy smokers and (in some cases) make them even more determined to carry on.

 c) if there is the slightest chance that plain packs will reduce the number of kids starting to smoke – we really do have to support it – there is an epidemic of youngsters taking up smoking….even if it’s the equivalent of bailing out a sinking boat with a teacup – at least it’s doing something!!”